Villages and towns around rural Fylde

 Warton

-Warton is best known for its airfield, Warton Aerodrome which is a manufacturing base for BAE Systems for the Typhoon fighter jet.
+Warton is best known for its airfield, Warton Aerodrome which is presently a manufacturing base for BAE Systems for the Typhoon fighter jet.
 The Church, now dedicated to St Paul, was built in 1886.
-The Birley Arms is located on Bryning Lane.
-The Birley family were 19th century flax and cotton mill-owners in nearby Kirkham.
+The Birley Arms is located on Bryning Lane – the Birley family were 19th century flax and cotton mill-owners in nearby Kirkham.
 There’s eateries in and around Warton including Whelans for fish and chips and the Clifton Arms public house.
 For more information about Warton, click here.

 Wesham